gammapy/gammapy/docs/time/period.rst

 Introduction
 ============
-`~gammapy.time.period` provides methods for period detection in time series, i.e. light curves of :math:`\gamma`-ray sources.
+`~gammapy.time` provides methods for period detection in time series, i.e. light curves of :math:`\gamma`-ray sources.
 The period detection is implemented in the scope of the Lomb-Scargle periodogram, a method that detects periods in unevenly sampled time series typical for :math:`\gamma`-ray observations.